EllisLab/EE-Language-Croatian/README.rst

 ==================================================

 | Copyright (C) 2009-2013 EllisLab, Inc.
-| Original Croatian translation provided by: Ilija Đivić (wmd@wmd.hr)
+| Original Croatian translation provided by: Ilija Đivić (http://wmd.hr/)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal